joaks1/PyMsBayes/doc/source/tutorials/selecting-priors.rst

 Using R to help visualize gamma priors
 --------------------------------------

-Let's say we have strong prior knowledge that the value of a parameter is around 10.0, and we are pretty sure that it's less than 15.0.
+Let's say we have prior knowledge that the value of a parameter is around 10.0, and we are pretty sure that it's greater than 5.0, but less than 15.0.
-Because, we want the prior to be centered near 10.0, we can take advantage of the fact that the mean of a gamma distribution should be around :math:`\gshape\gscale = 10.0`.
+Because, we want the prior to be centered near 10.0, we can take advantage of the fact that the mean of the gamma distribution should be around :math:`\gshape\gscale = 10.0`.
 We can use some quick-and-dirty R to get a rough idea of what a gamma prior with this mean and a shape of 1.0 (i.e., an exponential prior) will look like: